hyperhq/docs.hypercontainer.io/get_started/lifecycle.md

 	➜ sudo ./hyperctl run -d nginx
 	POD id is nginx-8530075287

 In both cases, Pods and VMs are indivisible.
-Hyper will automatically provision a new VM instance to host the Pod, and the Pod will be `Running`.
-There may be zero, one, or more containers in a Pod.
-And you may create, start, stop, and remove containers in/from a Pod.
+Hyper will automatically create a new VM instance to host the Pod, and the Pod will be `Running`.
+There could be zero, one, or more containers in a Pod.
+And you can create, start, stop, and remove containers in/from a Pod.

 	➜ sudo ./hyperctl create -c -d nginx-8530075287 busybox Container ID is a8fd34f686e6587979936df880b9e9144fefd895d19560493d2028aa82c47f0c